Atlanta Burns Club Visit 2009

 Singer Ian Douglas accompanied by the inimitable Sheila Bruce

-President Chris Silver welcomed all our members and guests present and carried out the traditional Address to the Haggis.
+President Trevor Nicol welcomed all our members and guests present to our Annual Supper and carried out the traditional Address to the Haggis.
 There then followed three hours of varied and enjoyable entertainment.
+Before the traditional speeches the President appeared in the ghostly figure of Willie Fisher to deliver 'Holy Willie's Prayer.'

-Trevor Nicol gave us his take on the relationship between men and women in his Toast tae the Lasses, which was augmented by some words from the Bard, while Morven Reid responded suitably with some observations of her own.
+Andy Pyott gave us his take on the relationship between men and women in his Toast tae the Lasses, which was augmented by some words from the Bard, while Morag Barron responded suitably with some observations of her own.

 The whole evening was rounded off with some traditional community singing at the end… and of course ‘Auld Lang Syne.’